-Printer IPDS Timeout values.

-If the host does not send another IPDS job or send additional IPDS resource data to the printer, the printer IPDS emulation will time out according to the specified

-90 seconds 2 minutes 3 minutes 5 minutes 10 minutes time, place all IPDS resources in temporary storage, and allow the printer to print jobs from other printer ports.

-Host Timer/Timeout Values and Actions:

-A printer IPDS Timeout value, should only be used if the host timer/timeout value is set to an infinite or a large value that prevents the host from disconnecting and subsequently prevents the printer from printing jobs from other ports.
+15 seconds Printer IPDS Timeout values.
+30 seconds If the host does not send another IPDS job or send additional IPDS resource data 60 seconds to the printer, the printer IPDS emulation will time out according to the specified 90 seconds time, place all IPDS resources in temporary storage, and allow the printer to print 2 minutes jobs from other printer ports.
+3 minutes 5 minutes Host Timer/Timeout Values and Actions: 10 minutes A printer IPDS Timeout value, should only be used if the host timer/timeout value is set to an infinite or a large value that prevents the host from disconnecting and subsequently prevents the printer from printing jobs from other